google/docsy-example/content/en/guide/3. Configure SDDC/Hybrid Linked Mode/VMC vCenter/_index.md

   How to configure hybrid Linked Mode in VMware Cloud on AWS
 ---

-## Now that you're connected to your SDDC, let's get Hybrid linked mode setup

 In this guide we will be connecting your on-prem vCenter to your vCenter in your VMware Cloud on AWS SDDC